 Roberto de Oliveira Castro

-Roberto is an architect registered in Switzerland who has directed the design of a hotel in Honduras, houses in Guatemala and Egypt, and three urban-scaled projects in Abu Dhabi.
+Roberto is a licensed architect registered in the Commonwealth of Massachusetts and Switzerland who has directed the design of a hotel in Honduras, houses in Guatemala and Egypt, and three urban-scaled projects in Abu Dhabi.
 He has led cultural projects such as the installation “Think Swim, Think Swiss” for the Consulate of Switzerland and published the book Natural and Urban: Green and Gray with Inès Lamunière.
 Prior to founding over,under, Roberto lived in Latin America, Europe, and the United States.
 He worked for Herzog & de Meuron, where he was a member of the master planning teams for the Walker Art Museum and the Plaza de España in the Canary Islands.
 More recently, Roberto was a senior designer at Machado and Silvetti Associates.
 He worked on institutional buildings at the American University of Beirut, Arizona State University, the Shady Hill School, and the University of Arkansas.
 Roberto has taught at the Harvard Graduate School of Design, Northeastern University, and Wentworth Institute.
 He was born in Bogotá, Colombia and studied at the Swiss Federal Institute of Technology.

 Rami el Samahy